icip-cas/READoc/README.md

 ## 🥺 Citation
-If you use our work and are inspired by our work, please consider cite us:
+If you use our work and are inspired by our work, please consider citing us:

 ``` bibtex
 @article{li2024readoc,